Legal Updated 8 min read

 Steel Mill Cases

 This multi-product, multi-defendant profile means a single case can name 10 to 20 or more defendants, many of which have established asbestos trust funds.
-Combined trust fund recoveries plus lawsuit settlements can produce total compensation well above the median.
+Combined trust fund recoveries plus lawsuit settlements can produce total compensation well above any single defendant’s contribution.

 Auto Manufacturing Cases

 Indiana auto workers, particularly those in brake and clutch manufacturing, have a distinct exposure profile.
 Workers who machined, installed, and replaced asbestos brake pads and clutch facings inhaled fibers at close range throughout their careers.
-Cases involving auto parts exposure have produced settlements in the $3 million to $7 million range when supported by strong employment records and medical documentation.
+Strong employment records and documented product identification are critical to these cases.
 Similar auto industry cases in Michigan follow the same pattern, with brake and gasket manufacturers appearing as defendants across the Midwest.

 Power Plant Cases